Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Results

 We could not find the analytical solution for the integrals in (\ref{eqn:totalpower_long}) and (\ref{eqn:totalpower_tran}).
 Therefore we are providing numerical results.
 Just for the sake of comparison, we present the classical result for total power (transverse only) radiated by the dipole with the assumption (\ref{eqn:as_old})

-In order to see the effect of the ratio $\frac{d}{\lambda}$ on power, we fixed $\lambda = 10^{-4}$ m and varied $d$.
-For the dipole with charge separation $d$, we can define ''\emph{fundamental wavelength}'' and ``\emph{fundamental frequency}'' as $\lambda_0=d$ and $\omega_0 = \frac{2\pi c}{\lambda_0}$.
-The longitudinal power (\ref{eqn:totalpower_long}), transverse power (\ref{eqn:totalpower_tran}), total power (\ref{eqn:total_power}) and total power according to classical solution (\ref{eqn:totalpower_old}) radiated by the dipole as a function of $\frac{d}{\lambda}$ is shown in Fig. \ref{fig:powers}a.
-As we can see, total power according to the classical solution, which is the transverse power, has constant slope in log scale plot.
-For $\frac{d}{\lambda} \ll 1$, which in another words means for $\omega \ll \omega_0$, total power (\ref{eqn:total_power}) consists of solely transverse power (\ref{eqn:totalpower_tran}), which also coincides with classical solution, while longitudinal power (\ref{eqn:totalpower_long}) is several orders of magnitude less and thus is negligible.
+In order to see the effect of the ratio $\frac{d}{\lambda}$ on power, we fixed $\lambda = 10^{-2}$ m and varied $d$.
+For the dipole with charge separation $d$, we can define ``\emph{fundamental wavelength}'' and ``\emph{fundamental frequency}'' as $\lambda_0=d$ and $\omega_0 = \frac{2\pi c}{\lambda_0}$.
+The longitudinal power (\ref{eqn:totalpower_long}), transverse power (\ref{eqn:totalpower_tran}), total power (\ref{eqn:total_power}) and total power according to classical solution (\ref{eqn:totalpower_old}) radiated by the dipole as a function of $\frac{d}{\lambda}$ are shown in Fig. \ref{fig:powers}a.
+As we can see, total power according to the classical solution, which is the transverse power, has constant slope in the log scale plot.
+For $\frac{d}{\lambda} \ll 1$, which in another words means for $\omega \ll \omega_0$, total power (\ref{eqn:total_power}) consists of both longitudinal (\ref{eqn:totalpower_long}) and transverse (\ref{eqn:totalpower_tran}) powers.
+Longitudinal power is roughly equal to three quarters of the transverse power.
+This is in contrast to the classical solution, where total power is dominated by the transverse power.
 In this region due to assumption (\ref{eqn:as_old}) classical solution is valid, and so $\bar{W}_{total} \sim d^2$.
 For $\frac{d}{\lambda} \gg 1$, or in other words for $\omega \gg \omega_0$, total power consists of mostly longitudinal power, which is several orders of magnitude larger than transverse power.
 This means that in this region transverse power is negligible.
 Total power from classical solution is several orders of magnitude larger than total power (\ref{eqn:total_power}).
 In this region due to assumption (\ref{eqn:as_old}) classical solution is not valid, and from the figure it can be found that $\bar{W}_{total} \sim d$.
-For a region around $\frac{d}{\lambda} \sim 1$, or for $\omega \sim \omega_0$, longitudinal power is on par with transverse power.
-It is interesting to note that transverse power (\ref{eqn:totalpower_tran}) has some dip around $\omega \sim \omega_0$, which we speculate would be interesting to observe experimentally.
+It is interesting to note that both transverse and longitudinal powers have some dip around $\omega \sim \omega_0$, which we speculate would be interesting to observe experimentally.